mr360/nix-config/doc/tasks.md

 - Remove usage of overlay and move to flak.nix for LXQT .local files --> new git fork of windows-classic
 - Declarative for lxqt --> panel.conf -- quicklauncher {pkg.vscode}

-## Custom nixpkgs
+## Package Custom Nixpkg

-- TODO: Understand how to develop custom packages & overlays
+- Build & Compile KASM-VNC

 ## Virtualisation (PCI-E Passthrough)